hindu-comm/mail_stream_advaita-l/2016/05/Shankara_and_DrishTi/103__shrImallalitAlAlitaH.md

 >>> does imply eka jIva vAda.
 >>>
 >>
->> ​This belief has loose foundation.
+>> This belief has loose foundation.
 >> vAchaspati-mishra is accepted as nAnA-jIva-vAdI, but as in his view the
 >> aGYAnam is jIvAshritam, so the creation is also of jIva.
 Hence, his view is
 >> considered as dRRiShTi-sRRiShTi.
 >> Some essays are available.
->> One scholar, who is part of BVP, is also working on this subject.​
+>> One scholar, who is part of BVP, is also working on this subject.
 >>
 >>
 >>